A PDF version of the article can be found here.

 The 1937 version of this passage is in full accord with both the early history of the Elves and the story of the making of the Sun and Moon from the last fruits of the Two Trees in Valinor, as is told in Chapter 11 of the published version of The Silmarillion.
 The revised reading seems to reflect Tolkien’s decision late in life to abandon this idea and accept that Middle-earth was illuminated by the Sun and Moon from its very beginning (The Annotated Hobbit, p.
 219).

-Around the same time this change was made, somewhere in the late 1960s, Tolkien composed a group of texts describing the Elves’ astronomical picture of the world, which was published in chapter Dark and Light in part three of The Nature of Middle-earth (pp. 279–285).
-These texts clearly imply that the Sun, the Moon and even Venus (mythologically Eärendil) are celestial bodies coëval with Arda.
+Sometime in the late 1960s, Tolkien composed a group of texts describing the primitive Elvish astronomical picture of the world, which was published in chapter Dark and Light in part three of The Nature of Middle-earth (pp. 279–85).
+These texts clearly imply that the Sun, the Moon and even Venus (mythologically Eärendil) are celestial bodies existing from the beginning of the world, as well as reiterate the equation of Arda with the Solar System.

-Even more hints of the new cosmology can be found in Tolkien’s latest writings.
-The narratives of that time contain some references to the change of the time of day, which imply the existence of the Sun at the time when it could not yet exist within the framework of the old cosmology.
+Even more hints of the new cosmology can be found in Tolkien’s latest narratives, which contain some references to the change of the time of day, which imply the existence of the Sun at the time when it could not yet exist within the framework of the old cosmology.
 The Shibboleth of Fëanor (c.
 1968) tells the story of the burning of the ships at Losgar:

 In the night Fëanor, filled with malice, aroused Curufin, <…>